cdowdy/sharp-er-image/README.md

 // example-image.jpeg saved as a webp image named my-new-filename.webp
 ```

-Otherwise it will be saved to the root directory as the same name as the input with the new file format. the above example using an image called ``example-image.jpeg`` using will be saved as ``example-image.webp``
+Otherwise it will be saved to the root directory as the same name as the input with the new file format. the above example using an image called ``example-image.jpeg``  will be saved as ``example-image.webp``

 __options:__
 Here are the defaults used to convert an image to a specific format.